-Our CSCs are responsible for servicing the consumer portfolio.
-A centralized department manages third-party vendor relationships responsible for bankruptcy administration, liquidation and post charge-off recovery activities, certain administrative activities, customer services activities and pre-charge-off collections with support from the CSCs.
+Our Experience Centers are responsible for servicing the consumer portfolio.
+A centralized department manages thirdparty vendor relationships responsible for bankruptcy administration, liquidation and post charge-off recovery activities, certain administrative activities, customer services activities and pre-charge-off collections with support from the Experience Centers.

 We use an online collection and auto dialer system that prioritizes collection efforts and signals our collections personnel to make telephone contact with delinquent customers.
 We also use a behavioral-based collection strategy to minimize risk of loss and employ various collection methods based on behavioral scoring models (which analyze borrowers' payment performance, vehicle valuation and credit bureau scores to predict future payment behavior).
 We generally determine whether to commence repossession efforts after an account is approximately 80 days past due.
-Repossessed vehicles are held for sale to comply with statutory requirements and then sold at private auctions, unless public auctions are required by state law.
+Repossessed vehicles are held for sale to comply with statutory requirements and then sold at private auctions unless public auctions are required by state law.
 Any unpaid amounts remaining after the repossessed vehicle is sold or after taking the full balance charge-off are pursued by us to the extent practical and legally permissible.
 Any surplus amounts remaining after recovery fees, disposition costs, and other expenses have been paid, and after any reserve charge-backs, dealer guarantees and optional product refunds have been credited to the customer's account, are refunded to the customers.
-Collections of post-sale deficiencies and full-balance charge-offs are handled by third-party vendors and the CSCs.
+Collections of post-sale deficiencies and full-balance charge-offs are managed by third-party vendors and the Experience Centers.
 We charge-off uncollectible portions of accounts when an account is deemed to be uncollectible or when the account balance becomes 120 days contractually delinquent, whichever occurs first.
-However, the CSCs will continue to collect or pursue recovery of the vehicle up to 190 days after the account is past due.
+However, the Experience Centers will continue to collect or pursue recovery of the vehicle up to 190 days after the account is past due.

 We may, in accordance with our customary servicing procedures, offer rebates or waive any prepayment charge, late payment charge, or any other fees that may be collected in the ordinary course of servicing the consumer portfolio.
 In addition, we may defer a customer's obligation to make a payment by extending the contract term.
 Refer to Item 1A.
-Risk Factors, "Industry and Business Risk"-"We face various risks related to health epidemics and other outbreaks, which have had and may continue to have material adverse effects on our business, financial condition, results of operations and cash flows" and Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, "Fiscal 2021 Operating Environment" for further discussion of payment relief programs offered to customers affected by the coronavirus.
+Risk Factors, "Industry and Business Risk"-"We face various risks related to health epidemics and other outbreaks, which have had and may continue to have material adverse effects on our business, financial condition, results of operations and cash flows".